Skip to Content

 8. What is the difference between the Maligne Canyon Hike and the Maligne Canyon Icewalk?

-The Maligne Canyon hike is a trail involving a network of bridges that goes all around the and over the canyon.
-You can do this all year round, although you will need snowshoes and microspikes during the winter when there’s snow and ice on the ground.
+The Maligne Canyon hike is made up of a network of trails and bridges that go around and over the canyon.
+It is accessible all year round, although you will need snowshoes and microspikes during the winter when there’s snow and ice on the ground.

 Meanwhile, the Maligne Canyon icewalk can only be done in the winter.
-This is because you actually get to walk along the bottom of the canyon on the surface of the frozen water!
-It really is an insane experience, and one that we highly recommend if you’re in Jasper during the winter.
+Once the water freezes over, you can walk on the surface, right up to the waterfalls that have been frozen in time!
+It really is an insane experience and one that we highly recommend if you’re in Jasper during the winter.

 The Maligne Canyon hike is fairly easy to do independently, although guided hikes are available if you’re nervous about hiking alone, and we think this is a good option for people who don’t have a lot of hiking experience or only want to hike one way.